Novell's board must face investor suit over Attachmate sale

-BRIEF-Federal signal corp executes first amendment to amended and restated credit agreement - SEC filing

-* FEDERAL SIGNAL CORP - executed a first amendment to amended and restated credit agreement - sec filing

-WILMINGTON, Del Jan 4 Novell Inc directors who approved the information technology company's 2010 sale for $2.2 billion must defend a lawsuit that alleges they unfairly favored Attachmate Corp over other bidders.
+WILMINGTON, Delaware Novell Inc directors who approved the information technology company's 2010 sale for $2.2 billion must defend a lawsuit that alleges they unfairly favored Attachmate Corp over other bidders.

 The shareholders brought a reasonably conceivable claim that the directors acted in bad faith based on their "unexplained, extremely favorable treatment of Attachmate," Delaware Court of Chancery Judge John Noble wrote in a 50-page opinion.
 His ruling on Wednesday will allow the case to proceed.